salvadordf/CEF4Delphi/README.md

   64bit -> http://opensource.spotify.com/cefbuilds/cef_binary_3.2924.1571.gcdcdfa9_windows64.tar.bz2

-CEF4Delphi was developed and tested on Delphi 10 Seattle.
-Other versions of Delphi or Lazarus were NOT tested.
+CEF4Delphi was developed and tested on Delphi 10 Seattle and it has been tested in Delphi 7, Delphi XE and Delphi 10.1.

 For more information about CEF4Delphi visit : https://www.briskbard.com/index.php?lang=en&pageid=cef